U.S. Department of State Seal

 Note: Additional documents may be requested.

-Authentication of Documents: The United States and the Kyrgyz Republic are parties to the Hague Apostille Convention.
-U.S. public documents may be authenticated with Apostilles by the appropriate U.S. Competent Authority.
-Note
+• Authentication of Documents: The United States and the Kyrgyz Republic are parties to the Hague Apostille Convention.
+U.S. public documents may be authenticated with Apostilles by the appropriate U.S. Competent Authority

 Birth Certificate

-If you have finalized the adoption in the Kyrgyz Republic, you will first need to apply for a new birth certificate for your child.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in the Kyrgyz Republic, you will need to obtain a new birth certificate for your child with your name on it.

 U.S. Immigrant Visa

-After you obtain the new birth certificate and passport for your child, you also need to finalize your application for a U.S. visa for your child from the U.S. Embassy in Bishkek, the Kyrgyz Republic.
-After the adoption or custody for purposes of emigration and adoption is granted, visit the U.S Embassy in Bishkek for a final review of the case, and if applicable, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
+After you obtain the new birth certificate and passport for your child, you will then need to apply for a U.S. immigrant visa for your child from U.S. Embassy Bishkek if you intend to bring your child to reside in the United States with you.
+After the adoption is granted, visit U.S. Embassy Bishkek for a final review of the case the issuance of a U.S. Hague Adoption Certificate, the final approval of the Form I-800 petition, and, if applicable, to obtain your child’s immigrant visa.
 This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
-Please contact the U.S. Embassy in Bishkek by email at BishkekIV@state.gov to schedule your child’s immigrant visa appointment.
-As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the provisional approval stage.
+Please contact U.S. Embassy Bishkek by email at BishkekIV@state.gov to schedule your child’s immigrant visa appointment.
+As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the Form I-800 provisional approval stage.
 Read more about the Medical Examination.

-Visa issuance after the final interview generally takes at least 24 hours (in most cases at 3:00 p.m. on the next business day).
-It is usually not possible to provide a visa on the same day as the immigrant visa interview.
-Adoptive parents should verify current processing times with the U.S. Embassy in Bishkek before making final travel arrangements.
+Upon receipt of the case at post, the Consular Section generally notifies the petitioner.
+Visa issuance after the final interview generally takes 24 hours.
+It is not usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
+You should verify current processing times with U.S. Embassy Bishkek before making final travel arrangements.
+Additional information on immigrant visa processing can be found on our website.

 Traveling Abroad